ssaring/sportstracker/sportstracker/docs/README.txt

 project root directory and import all required projects.
 In Eclipse you can open the project by "Import -> Existing Maven Projects", you need to select the project root directory with all child modules here.
+IntelliJ IDEA users need to import the project by "File -> Import Project...", select the SportsTracker root directory and import it as a Maven project.

 SportStracker can be started from the IDE by executing the class "de.saring.sportstracker.gui.STMain".